byu-cpe/ecen330/_labs/tictactoe_m1.md

 In this milestone you will implement the algorithm for the computer player.
 If you are successful, it will be impossible to beat the computer when you play against it.
 We will be using an algorithm called minimax (or something close, anyway).
 The algorithm is often used to create a computer-player in a two-player game such as Tic-Tac-Toe.

+## Preliminary

+### Minimax
 A very good description using minimax to implement a computer-player for Tic-Tac-Toe can be found <https://www.neverstopbuilding.com/minimax>.
 I also archived it as [PDF]({% link media/lab5/minimax.pdf %}).

 I have annotated some of the figures and will discuss these in class.